SERGO-GMBH/versionize-container/README.md

 # versionize container

+> :warning: **Work in progress.** I will switch to pr-driven workflow as soon as a stable base was created.

 This repository contains a Dockerfile to create a container for the project [Versionize](https://github.com/versionize/versionize).
 With this container you don't need to install any dotnet version or the tool on your CI tool.

 This is useful for CI-Pipelines when your application was builded inside the container.